yanivno/vsphere-first-class-disk-csharp-example/README.md

 # vSphere First Class Disk in C# Sample Code

 Sample code for working with First Class Disks in vSphere written in C#.
+No Warranty or Support is supplied with this sample.

 ## About this sample